UndergroundDetection/MICEMD/README.md

 # Installation tutorial
 We provide a more detailed installation tutorial and document possible problems that may occur during the installation process.
 For more detailes, visit [Installation tutorial.md](https://github.com/UndergroundDetection/MICEMD/blob/master/Installation%20tutorial.md).

+# Underground metal target detection
+We provide a documentation to better explain the principles and processes of underground metal target detection, to make the use of the software more convenient.
+For more detailes, visit [Detection of underground metal targets.md](https://github.com/UndergroundDetection/MICEMD/blob/master/Installation%20tutorial.md).